What parents should know about rare condition that affects some kids with COVID-19

 Since the condition is so mysterious, children who end up in the ICU only receive supportive treatment.

-"Again, doctors are treating the symptoms because we don't know the cause yet," she said.
+"Again, doctors are treating the symptoms because we don't know the cause yet," Ashton said.

 Ashton emphasized that reports in peer-reviewed medical literature indicate that only a small percentage of those with confirmed coronavirus cases are children, less than 3%.